 Years later there is no noticeable deterioration.

-Color: The color and variegated patina of weathering steel depends upon the pH of the local dust and rain.
-It develops over years and varies from grayish to shades of brown, black, red and dark purple.
+Color: The color of weathering steel depends upon the pH of the local dust and rain.
+It develops over months & even years, and the color varies from grayish to shades of orange & brown, depending on how far along the “weathering” process is at.
 Damage to the finish will self heal over time.
-Notice the fine grain and tight adherence of the rust.
-This coat will typically stop at about 6-8 mils thick.
+Notice the fine grain and tight adherence of the rust in the photo above.
+This oxide coating will typically stop getting thicker at about 3-6 mils thick.

-Cannot be used everywhere: Weathering steel is NOT APPROPRIATE for the extremely humid or in close proximity to coastal waters or other corrosive environments such as near chlorinated pools, brackish rivers, etc… This steel must go through many wet/dry cycles before the protective layer develops.
+Cannot be used everywhere: Weathering steel is NOT APPROPRIATE for extremely humid climates, in close proximity to coastal waters, or other corrosive environments, such as near chlorinated pools, brackish rivers, etc… This steel must go through many wet/dry cycles before the protective layer develops.

-Restrictions: Weathering steel must be freely exposed to the air on all sides; abutment designers must keep this in mind to prevent areas that may entrap debris and moisture.
-If portions are buried in soil or covered in vegetation or exposed to corrosive elements, (most notably winter salting of walkways), it will deteriorate much more rapidly.
+Restrictions: Weathering steel must be freely exposed to the air on all sides; project designers must keep this in mind to prevent areas that may entrap debris and moisture.
+If portions are buried in soil, covered in vegetation, or exposed to corrosive elements, (most notably winter salting of walkways), it will deteriorate much more rapidly.

-Rust runoff: Weathering steel will cause rust staining on concreted decks and sub structure.
+Rust runoff: Weathering steel may often cause rust staining on concreted decks and sub structure.
 Sometimes concrete dyes are used to mask the stains.
-Other options are water diversion methods or silicone treatments to minimize staining during the early years when oxide run off will be the heaviest.
+Other options are water diversion methods, or silicone treatments to minimize staining, during the early years when oxide run off will be the heaviest.

-Called: Often specified as M270 by AASHTO.
+Also Known As: Often specified as M270 by AASHTO.
 ASTM numbers for tubes plates and shapes are A847, A588, A242, A709 and A606.
 Bolts for splices are usually A325.
-Corrosion index is usually specified at 5.8.
-COR-TEN® is the U.S. Steel brand of weathering steel, due to it’s brittleness COR-TEN® is almost never rolled into tubes.
+Corrosion index for “weathering steel” is usually specified at 5.8.
+A common known name brand for this steel is COR-TEN®.
+Due to it’s brittleness COR-TEN® is almost never rolled into tubes.

 Web sites with technical data:

-For beauty or corrosion protection, epoxy coatings are commonly used on these structures.
-Nearly any coating system can be provided by Excel, please call for discussion.
+For aesthetics and/or additional corrosion protection, epoxy coatings are commonly used as well on these structures.
+A number of different paint coating systems can be provided by Excel, please call for discussion.

 Typically costing between 10% – 30% (depending on bridge size and paint system) more than weathering steel, painted bridges require periodic inspection, repair, and sometimes blasting and re-coating after many years.
-Paint manufacturers all agree that paint life is dependent upon material preparation, proper mixing of primer and paint, and correct application.
+Most paint manufacturers agree that paint life is dependent upon material preparation, proper mixing of primer and paint, and correct application, but equally important is the environment the bridge will be subject to, as well as potential damage by people.
 Be sure you choose a supplier that has significant experience with painting bridge structures such as Excel to avoid a greater potential of issues down the road.

 Weathering steel can be painted just as with regular steel.
 No formal research is known to exist regarding the benefit of using weathering steel under paint, but field observations indicate that painted bridges using weathering steel may last longer.
-Paint film injuries seem to self seal rather than bubble and expand.
-One rational
+For instance, paint film injuries seem to stop corroding once the “weathering” effect happens in the damaged areas.